Kguo-cs/ntu_private/README.md

 #discriminator sa
 #airl , other reward learning method

 #noise to input to discriminator

+#a parameter to disappear  other cannot see it ,it can see other
+#dropout 0.5 input and 0.75 hidden
+#discount 0.97 − 0.99
+#t is best to use as large as possible replay buffers for sampling negative examples